-Introduction to Social Research
+Introduction to Social Science Research (20 credits)

 This module aims to provide a general introduction to studying and research methods and prepares you for your dissertation, emphasising key skills such as searching literature, finding datasets and presenting and criticising arguments.
 It also covers ethics of research, the role of theory and philosophical bases for understanding the social world.

 Module Lead: Graeme Douglas; Gary Thomas

 This module links the introductory module and data collection module through consideration of research design, questions, warranting practices and sampling methods.
 All the elements of research design are linked into an over-arching theme of the full cycle of research activity.

 Social Research Methods I (20 credits)

 This module introduces the principles and practices of data collection and explores rationales of the various methods.
 It will focus on the different stages of data collection, including various methods used to gather textual and numerical data.

 This module introduces students to a range of approaches for analysing and handling data.
 It will include covering statistical methods for quantitative data and methodological approaches for qualitative data.
 It emphasises that the method of analysis is not determined by the method of collection.

 Dissertation (60 credits)